cesar-sap/abap_fm_json/README.md

 `format=<output_format>` set the format of the response.
 Valid formats are: json, xml, yaml, perl.

-`lowercase=X` will show ABAP variable names in lower case.
+`lowercase=X` the response will show ABAP variable names in lower case.

+`camelcase=X` the response will show ABAP variable names in [lowerCamelCase](http://wiki.c2.com/?LowerCamelCase).

 `show_import_params=X` will include the IMPORT parameters in the response.